FTX founder Bankman-Fried consents to extradition | Law-Order

 FTX founder Bankman-Fried consents to extradition

-Sam Bankman-Fried has consented to be extradited to the United States, where he faces fraud charges, according to an affidavit his lawyer read on Wednesday at a court hearing in the Bahamas.
+Bankman-Fried was committed to custody to await the move.
+Federal prosecutors in Manhattan last week charged the 30-year-old cryptocurrency mogul with stealing billions of dollars in FTX customer assets to plug losses at his hedge fund, Alameda Research, in what U.S. Attorney Damian Williams called "one of the biggest financial frauds in American history."
+Williams' office said it will hold a news conference later on Wednesday.
+Bankman-Fried was arrested on a U.S. extradition request last week in The Bahamas, where he lives and where FTX is based.

-Sam Bankman-Fried has consented to be extradited to the United States, where he faces fraud charges, according to an affidavit his lawyer read on Wednesday at a court hearing in the Bahamas.
-It paves the way for the founder of the FTX cryptocurrency exchange to be flown to the United States as early as this afternoon.
+Sam Bankman-Fried has consented to be extradited to the United States where he faces fraud charges, according to an affidavit his lawyer read on Wednesday at a court hearing in The Bahamas.
+It paves the way for the founder of the FTX cryptocurrency exchange to be flown to the United States as early as Wednesday afternoon.
+Bankman-Fried was committed to custody to await the move.

+Federal prosecutors in Manhattan last week charged the 30-year-old cryptocurrency mogul with stealing billions of dollars in FTX customer assets to plug losses at his hedge fund, Alameda Research, in what U.S. Attorney Damian Williams called "one of the biggest financial frauds in American history."
+Williams' office said it will hold a news conference later on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)